transentis/bptk_py/docs/abm/in-depth/in_depth_abm/in_depth_abm.rst

 * The framework uses some advanced Python metaprogramming techniques to ensure the amount of boilerplate code the modeler has to write is kept to a minimum.
 * Model settings and scenarios are kept in JSON files.
 These settings are automatically loaded by the framework upon initialization, as are the model classes themselves.
 This makes interactive modeling, coding and testing using the Jupyter environment very painless.

-Sample code for the model described here is provides as part of the `Business Prototyping Toolkit Tutorials <https://www.transentis.com/products/business-prototyping-toolkit/>`_, which you can download from our website.
+You can find the code for the model described here in the  `BPTK-Py Tutorial <https://github.com/transentis/bptk_py_tutorial>`_, which you can download from Github.